 Why Compressive Strength of Concrete?

-The concrete structures are deigned for a design strength of fc.
-If the mix design is M20, then design strength is 20MPa.
-This is checked for safe working and finalised in the project specifications.
+The concrete structures are designed for a design strength of fc.
+If the mix design is M20, then the design strength is 20MPa.
+This is checked for safe working and later finalised in the project specifications.

-The concrete mix is deigned for actual construction to produce an average strength of f’cr which is higher than fc so that failure of strength goes under a acceptance criteria.
-This is target strength of concrete (f’cr) which is mainly obtained from the historical records or design formulas.
+The concrete mix is designed for actual construction for an average strength of f’cr, which is higher than fc, so failure of strength goes under an acceptance criterion.
+This is the target strength of concrete (f’cr), which is mainly obtained from the historical records or design formulas.

 What is the Objective of Compressive Strength of Concrete?